virtual-imaging-platform/Complementary-tools/README.md

 ### Manual configuration

-Once the VM has been instanciated using the cloud-init file, several certifacates must be manually copied to the VM:
+Once the VM has been instanciated using the cloud-init file, several certificates must be manually copied to the VM:

 #### Robot certificate used for vip / moteur / dirac